We are all a little fragile

 NOT YOUR FAULT

 One of the hardest aspects regarding birth trauma is accepting that whatever happened was not your fault.
-However to move beyond birth trauma realising, and accepting, that trauma is not your fault is important.
+However to move beyond birth trauma, realising and accepting that trauma is not your fault is important.

 Oh but I can hear you saying, ‘if only I had done this, or that, or if I had stood up for myself or believed in myself more’.
 I believed for a long time that my experience was all my fault.
 It stopped me getting help, it stopped me telling anyone how I was feeling, it cocooned me off in to a darkness that it was hard to see the end of.
 But after all the steps above I finally released that it wasn’t my fault at all.
-This was the biggest step in my healing and the lifting of the darkness that had engulfed me.
+This was the biggest step in my healing and lifted of the darkness that had engulfed me.

 It takes time to accept that you did the best you could, at a time when you were feeling vulnerable and with the best knowledge you had available to you, in likely very difficult circumstances.